-You would still build the basic portable solar tracker system but you would need to purchase extrusion wide enough to accommodate the two panels.
+You would still build the basic portable solar tracker system but you would need to purchase more extrusion to accommodate the two panels.
 I suggest making the frame foldable or easy to disassemble.
 I will submit a modification to the build plan explaining the process.
-Remember, to build this Bigger, Badder & Better system you will need (2) 110-watt Sunpower solar panels, a wider mount, a Victron Charge Controller and (2) MC-4 “Y” connectors and ideally a hitch-mounted mast.
+Remember, to build this Bigger, Badder & Better system you will need (2) flexible solar panels, or a larger panel, a Victron Charge Controller and (2) MC-4 “Y” connectors and ideally a hitch-mounted base.

 The more weight you add the more difficult it is to use a single gear motor in the manner called out in the original build plans.
 There are a number of ways to work around this but it becomes more difficult when you want to remain portable.